CGrahamS/track-suggester/README.md

 ## Known Bugs

-_Survey breaks at track values 8, 11 and 23 due to overlapping track values_
+_Depending on the options selected, survey breaks at track values 8, 11 and 23 due to overlapping track values.
+Will display CSS track with only one CSS related option selected three values of 1, one value of 3 and one value of 2 are selected._

 ## Support and contact details